Table of Contents

 Income tax refund occurs when a taxpayer has paid more tax than their actual tax liability, resulting in an excess payment.
 This excess can arise from Advance Tax paid, Tax Deducted at Source (TDS), Tax Collected at Source (TCS), or Self-Assessment Tax paid.
 If the total of these advance tax payments exceeds the tax liability computed after filing the return, the taxpayer is entitled to a refund.

-In this guide, we will walk you through the entire process of claiming and receiving income tax refunds in India.
+In this article, we will walk you through the entire process of claiming and receiving income tax refunds in India.
 From filing the income tax return (ITR) to receiving the refund, we’ll explore each step and provide practical insights to help taxpayers claim their refunds efficiently.

 1. What is an Income Tax Refund?